danmonuni/quantum-simulation-final-project/README.md

-# AI Models for Physics Final Project
+# Quantum Simulation Final Project

 Final project for the course on Quantum Simulation.